dart-archive/ts2dart/README.md

 # TypeScript to Dart transpiler [![Build Status](https://travis-ci.org/angular/ts2dart.svg?branch=master)](https://travis-ci.org/angular/ts2dart)

 ts2dart is a TypeScript to Dart transpiler.
-It's in its very early days and under heavy development, not ready for production use.
+It's mainly used to translate Angular 2 from TypeScript to Dart for its Dart user base.

 ## Installation